-How to enjoy a couple of glasses a week without stalling your weight loss.
+How to enjoy a few glasses of booze without stalling your weight loss.

 #3.
 Hydrate, hydrate, hydrate.

 #4.
-Don’t skip your workout – work hard, play hard.
+Don’t skip your usual workout – work hard, play hard!

-Get your workout done first thing in the morning before your night out and have a workout scheduled in for the next morning.
-You’re less likely to go overboard if you’re booked in for a 9am spin class with a friend.
+Get your workout done first thing in the morning before your big night out and have a workout scheduled in for the next morning.
+You’re much less likely to go overboard if you know you’re already booked to go to a 9am spin class with a friend!

-A big mistake people make is that they skip dinner to compensate for the calories they’re going to consume drinking.
+A big mistake people make is that they’ll skip dinner to compensate for the liquid calories they’re going to consume.
 This is NOT the answer!

 Eat a healthy dinner full of lean protein and good fats before you head out because it will slow down the absorption of alcohol into your bloodstream.
-This will also help you keep your cool around canapes or resist the late-night Maccas run which is always more tempting on an empty stomach.
+It will also help you keep your cool around canapes and it might even help you resist doing a late-night Maccas run which is always more tempting when you’ve been drinking on an empty stomach!